 What happens after braces?

 After any kind of braces treatment, wearing a retainer is an important step in maintain the results of treatment.
 Otherwise, your teeth will slowly move out of place.
-Two common types of retainers are used by Dr. Baharak:
+Two common types of retainers are used by Dr. Fooladi:

 - Removable – a customized acrylic mold is made from impressions of your mouth that fits into your palate.
 The acrylic piece attaches to hooks that go around the back of your teeth and there’s a wire across the front.
 On your lower arch, the acrylic portion is U-shaped due to your tongue.
 You should wear your retainers all the time for the first three months after braces, and then only at night if your teeth are not shifting.
-For ideal results, Dr. Baharak suggests you wear your retainers at night indefinitely.
+For ideal results, Dr. Fooladi suggests you wear your retainers at night indefinitely.

 - Fixed – a thin wire is bonded in place across the back of your teeth.
-It is very strong and should be only removed by Dr. Baharak.
+It is very strong and should be only removed by Dr. Fooladi.
 These are not visible since they are behind your teeth, but can be hard to clean around.
 If a fixed retainer becomes loose, schedule an appointment for repair.
 Most patients are advised to keep their fixed retainers in place for life.

 Periodic maintenance is necessary with both types of retainers.
 Regular dental checkups and cleanings help with hygiene to ensure the best oral health.
 With proper retainer wear, you can enjoy your new smile forever.